Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of L4 Certificate – Maritime Engineering & Technology.
-‘Overseas’ are the percentage of ALL graduates completing this qualification.
-Other indicators are of graduates still in New Zealand.
+*Three years after completion of L4 Certificate – Maritime Engineering & Technology.

-Two years after completing a L4 Certificate in Maritime Engineering & Technology most graduates are either in employment or further study.
+Three years after completing a L4 Certificate in Maritime Engineering & Technology most graduates are either in employment or overseas.

 Boat builders and designers are not on Immigration New Zealand's skill shortage lists.